BuckShlegeris/BuckShlegeris.github.io/to-prove-list.md

   - What about if working has positive or negative externalities?
 - Travelling coke salesman: prove it's NP hard
 - Finding [optimally short templates](/drafts/template-generator)
+- How should you incentivise CEOs?
+[Discussion here](https://www.facebook.com/bshlgrs/posts/10208850864523647).
+If you pay them no stock, then they don't care about how well your company does.
+If you pay them entirely in stock, and that's a significant proportion of their income, then they're risk averse.
+If you pay them in something weird like an exponential function of share price, then they might have the right risk profile but they might end up demanding a higher-EV pay package than they'd require if it was less risky.